flex

 </div>

-If this is all you do to set up a grid, each grid item will automatically span one grid cell.
-If you have more grid items than set columns, the excess will wrap onto new row(s).
+If you do only this to set up a Baselayer grid, then each grid item will automatically occupy the next available grid cell and span one grid cell.
+If you have more grid items than set columns, the surplus will wrap onto new row(s).

 <div class="grid equal-3-cols">